rileystuartmyers/NodeJS-Tunnel-Blog/_posts/photo-sorter.md

 Obviously, this is a big setback as I'd need to sort these photos manually, and with such a large quantity it's bound to take a very long time.\

-And so, I developed this software that allows for users to easily and efficiently sort their large collections of photos into neatly labeled folders!\
+And so, I've developed this software that allows for users to easily and efficiently sort their large collections of photos into neatly labeled folders!\

 By choosing a source and destination directory, users can effortlessly switch between tasks if their images are sorted in different places.\